nf-core/methylseq/docs/output.md

 Single-end data will have slightly different file names and only one FastQ file per sample.

 ## Bismark
-The default NGI-MethylSeq workflow uses [Bismark](http://www.bioinformatics.babraham.ac.uk/projects/bismark/) to process raw sequencing reads into cytosine methylation calls.
+The default nf-core/MethylSeq workflow uses [Bismark](http://www.bioinformatics.babraham.ac.uk/projects/bismark/) to process raw sequencing reads into cytosine methylation calls.

 ### Alignment
 Bismark converts all Cytosines to Thymine _in-silico_ and then aligns against a three-letter reference genome.
 It produces a BAM file of genomic alignments.